StolenColon/docs.getdbt.com/website/snippets/_auto-exposures-view.md

-## View auto-exposures

-After setting up auto-exposures in dbt Cloud, you can view them in dbt Explorer for a richer experience.
+After setting up auto-exposures in dbt Cloud, you can view them in [dbt Explorer](/docs/collaborate/explore-projects) for a richer experience.

 Navigate to dbt Explorer by clicking on the **Explore** link in the navigation.
 From the **Overview** page, you can view auto-exposures from a couple of places:
 - [Exposures menu](#exposures-menu)